 There are a number of styling ideas to take from Filippo Cirulli and Filippo Fiora, spotted here outside the Costume National show.
 Statement coats, fine-knit polo neck sweaters, and bows on shirts were all big womenswear trends this year, but these two demonstrate that guys can work trends too.
 Their small styling tricks are an easy way to incorporate seasonal trends into a classic wardrobe.

-You might recognise model Jon Kortajarena from the high fashion campaigns he has featured in (Bulgari, Salvatore Ferragamo), but now he is quickly becoming a regular in front of the street style camera lenses too.
+You might recognise model Jon Kortajarena from the high fashion campaigns he has featured in (Bulgari, Salvatore Ferragamo to name a few), but now he is quickly becoming a regular in front of the street style camera lense too.
 Who said matching your tie with your shirt wasn’t cool?
 It is now.

 More patterns, this time on Matthias Geerts’ printed blazer, here pictured outside Helen Anthony.
 The key to wearing prints like this one is to pair with more muted neutrals such as brown, navy, black and grey.
 Slim fit navy trousers compliment the geometric print of this blazer, while a light blueish-grey chambray shirt stops it looking like office wear.

 Giorgio Giangiulio, here pictured outside Armani, demonstrates how to update a regular suit into something special.
 A double-breasted suit jacket can risk looking old-fashioned but by adding a printed tie, patterned wool trench-coat, a good quality watch, and some achingly cool sunglasses, Giorgio turns this suit from tea-drinking London lawyer well into in his 60s, to modern millionaire CEO in his early 30s.
-They say to fake it until you make it!
+Fake in until you make it right?